 While both cards offer a free checked bag and priority boarding, the MileagePlus Explorer card also comes with two United Club passes every year.
 Lounge passes are typically $50 a person, so that’s a $100 value.
 With the AAdvantage Platinum card, you will also get 25 percent off in-flight purchases on American Airlines Flights.

 Previously, these cards came with similar cardholder benefits, including trip cancellation and interruption protection, trip delay reimbursement, concierge service, car rental coverage and lost baggage protection.
 But Citi eliminated most travel perks from their cards and stopped offering any travel benefits.
 Neither of the two cards charge for foreign transaction fees.

 The MileagePlus card also offers free room upgrades, complimentary daily breakfast for two, early check-in, late checkout and other perks at hotels booked through the Luxury Hotel & Resort Collection.

 The United Explorer Card comes with a $95 annual fee that’s waived for the first year.
 And the Citi / AAdvantage Platinum Select World Elite Mastercard comes with a $99 annual fee, which is also waived for the first twelve months.

 Which Card Do You Get?

-These cards are very similar, offering the same sign-up bonuses and earning schemes, as well as charging the same annual fee.
+Once very similar cards, they are offering different sign-up bonuses and earning schemes, as well as different annual fee and travel perks now.